1980 eruption of Mount St. Helens: 1980–1991

 An eruption occurred on May 25, 1980, at 2:30am that sent an ash column 9 mi into the atmosphere.
 The eruption was preceded by a sudden increase in earthquake activity, and occurred during a rainstorm.
 Erratic wind from the storm carried ash from the eruption to the south and west, lightly dusting large parts of western Washington and Oregon.
 Pyroclastic flows exited the northern breach and covered avalanche debris, lahars, and other pyroclastic flows deposited by the May 18 eruption.

 At 7:05 pm on June 12, a plume of ash billowed 2.5 mi above the volcano.
-At 9:09 a much stronger explosion sent an ash column about 10 mi skyward.
+At 9:09 pm, a much stronger explosion sent an ash column about 10 mi skyward.
 This event caused the Portland area, previously spared by wind direction, to be thinly coated with ash in the middle of the annual Rose Festival.

 A dacite dome then oozed into existence on the crater floor, growing to a height of 200 ft and a width of 1200 ft within a week.

 A series of large explosions on July 22 broke more than a month of relative quiet.
 The July eruptive episode was preceded by several days of measurable expansion of the summit area, heightened earthquake activity, and changed emission rates of sulfur dioxide and carbon dioxide.
-The first hit at 5:14pm as an ash column shot 10 mi and was followed by a faster blast at 6:25 that pushed the ash column above its previous maximum height in just 7.5 minutes.
+The first hit at 5:14 pm as an ash column shot 10 mi and was followed by a faster blast at 6:25 pm that pushed the ash column above its previous maximum height in just 7.5 minutes.
 The final explosion started at 7:01 pm, and continued over two hours.
 When the relatively small amount of ash settled over eastern Washington, the dome built in June was gone.

-Seismic activity and gas emission steadily increased in early August, and on August 7 at 4:26pm an ash cloud slowly expanded 8 mi into the sky.
+Seismic activity and gas emission steadily increased in early August, and on August 7 at 4:26 pm an ash cloud slowly expanded 8 mi into the sky.
 Small pyroclastic flows came through the northern breach and a weaker outpouring of ash rose from the crater.
-This continued until 10:32, when a second large blast sent ash high into the air, proceeding due north.
+This continued until 10:32 pm, when a second large blast sent ash high into the air, proceeding due north.
 A second dacite dome filled this vent a few days later.

 Two months of repose were ended by an eruption lasting from October 16 to 18.
 This event obliterated the second dome, sent ash ten miles in the air, and created small, red-hot pyroclastic flows.
 A third dome began to form within thirty minutes after the final explosion on October 18, and within a few days it was about 900 ft wide and 130 ft high.
 In spite of the dome growth next to it, a new glacier formed rapidly inside the crater.

 All of the post-1980 eruptions were quiet dome-building events, beginning with the December 27, 1980, to January 3, 1981, episode.
 By 1987 the third dome had grown to be more than 3000 ft wide and 800 ft high.

 Further eruptions occurred over a few months between 1989 and 1991.